The MICCAI Society: Medical Image Computing

 Medical Image Computing (the "MIC" in MICCAI) is the field of study involving the application of image processing and computer vision to medical imaging.
 The goals of medical image computing tasks are diverse, but some common examples are computer-aided diagnosis, image segmentation of anatomical structures and/or abnormalities, and the registration or "alignment" of medical images acquired through different means or at different points in time.

 Computer Assisted Interventions

 Computer Assisted Interventions (the "CAI" in MICCAI) is the field of study concerned with the use of computational tools in medical interventions.
-Prominent examples of computer aided interventions currently in widespread use include image guided biopsy and robot-assisted surgery.
+Prominent examples of computer assisted interventions currently in widespread use include image guided biopsy and robot-assisted surgery.
 Integral to this research area is effective human-computer interaction and user interface design.

 Subgroups

 Within the MICCAI community, a number of organizations have emerged to represent and advocate for certain populations of MICCAI researchers.
-Among these are the MICCAI Student Board and the Women in MICCAI Committee.
+Among these are the MICCAI Student Board, the Women in MICCAI and RISE-MICCAI.